hashicorp/vault/website/source/docs/auth/aws-iam.html.md

       <li>
         <span class="param">vault_header_value</span>
         <span class="param-flags">optional</span>
-        Value to require be present in the X-Vault-Server header.
+        Value to require be present in the X-Vault-AWSIAM-Server-ID header.
 If not set, then no value is required or validated.
 If set, clients must include an X-VaultServer header in the headers of login requests, and further the X-VaultServer must be among the signed headers validated by AWS.
 This is to protect against different types